-The core team keeps track of companies and maintainers who are considered as trustworthy OP-TEE users.
-This is a vetted list and people from companies can only be added to that list after first talking to the core team.
+TrustedFirmware.org keeps track of companies and maintainers who are considered as trustworthy OP-TEE users.
+This is a vetted list and people from companies can only be added to that list after first talking to TrustedFirmware.org.
 In short what is required to be added to that list is: